dodge1218/prompt-intelligence/CUSTOM_GPT_CONFIG.md

 ## TODO Plan

-1. **Make full lexicon and refine meta prompt**
+1. ✅ **Make full lexicon and refine meta prompt** - COMPLETED
-   - Define all acronyms and terminology
+   - ✅ Define all acronyms and terminology
-   - Create comprehensive glossary of PIE system concepts
+   - ✅ Create comprehensive glossary of PIE system concepts (see LEXICON.md)
+   - ✅ Separate terminology from metrics (two distinct tables)
+   - ✅ Expand "How it is measured" descriptions with detailed methodology
-   - Refine meta prompt for optimal GPT instruction
+   - ⏳ Refine meta prompt for optimal GPT instruction (in progress)

 2. **Write article explaining the system**
    - Document the PIE framework philosophy